-The Consultant shall document the results and recommendations from the Corridor Study in an 8" x 11" report (with 11" x 17" supporting documents, as needed) and submit the report to the DPM for review and comment.
-The report shall include photos (and/or graphics), summaries of inventory data, results of signal operation studies, arterial coordination analysis, conceptual drawings of recommended improvements with supporting documentation, cost estimates, benefit to cost analysis, and a proposed sequential improvement plan.
+The CONSULTANT shall document the results and recommendations from the Corridor Study in report and submit the report to the DPM for review and comment.
+The report shall include photos (and graphics), summaries of inventory data, crash tabulations and collision diagrams, speed studies from travel time and delays studies, results of signal operation studies, traffic signal optimization, conceptual drawings of recommended improvements with supporting documentation, cost estimates, benefit to cost analysis and a proposed sequential improvement plan.

-A separate report shall be prepared and submitted to the DPM for review and comment for each arterial studied and 3 signed/sealed copies shall be submitted upon completion.
-To the maximum extent possible, each report shall be organized in such a manner to facilitate disassembly and piecemeal presentation of specific conceptual recommendations to design and plans preparation engineers.
+A separate report shall be prepared and submitted to the DPM for review and comment for each arterial studied and a final copy shall be submitted upon completion.
+To the maximum extent possible, each report shall be organized to facilitate disassembly and piecemeal presentation of specific conceptual recommendations to design and plans preparation engineers.

-Final report containing the results and recommendations from each arterial studied that are signed, sealed, and dated by a registered professional engineer.
+• The CONSULTANT shall submit in electronic format a report of the results and recommendations from each arterial studied that is signed sealed and dated by registered professional engineer, and all final work.